 History and theory of architecture.
 Topics will vary from year to year.
 Limited enrolment.
 (Elective Course).
 Prerequisite(s): fourth-year standing in the B.A.S. or B.A.
 (Honours) Architecture/Art History programs, or permission of the School.
-Lectures three hours a week.

 ARCH 4801 [0.5 credit] Theory of Architecture